Breast cancer tests

 Needle biopsy is also called a core biopsy or Tru Cut biopsy.
-You may have this test under a local anaesthetic.
+You usually have this test under a local anaesthetic.
 The anaesthetic numbs the area and allows the doctor to take a core of tissue from the lump using a needle that is the same thickness as a pencil lead.
 In this type of biopsy the pathologist can see the cells in place within the piece of breast tissue that has been removed.
 So it is possible to tell a non invasive cancer (DCIS) from invasive breast cancer with this test.
 It can also show how abnormal the cancer cells are (the grade) and whether they have receptors for hormones or particular treatments.

 After giving you a local anaesthetic, the surgeon makes a small cut in your breast tissue.
 Guided by an ultrasound or X-ray, the surgeon uses a small vacuum assisted probe to take a biopsy from the suspicious area.
 This type of biopsy removes a slightly larger sample of breast tissue than a needle biopsy.
 It can sometimes cause quite a lot of bruising.
 It is sometimes called Mammotome biopsy or or MIBB, which stands for Minimally Invasive Breast Biopsy.

 A punch biopsy is when the doctor removes a small circle of skin tissue to biopsy.
 You might have this type of biopsy if your doctor thinks you could have inflammatory breast cancer or Paget's disease of the nipple.

 Excision biopsy is also called a surgical biopsy.
 In this biopsy, you have a minor operation to remove the whole lump under local anaesthetic or general anaesthetic.
 Many hospitals do this type of biopsy as a day case.
 In others, you may need to stay in hospital overnight.